 Timestamp Filtering Select this option to exclude files modified in the designated number of seconds.
 Resume policy Specify a resume policy and the overwrite rule when the file exists on the destination.

 File attributes Check the option to preserve the file permissions on the destination.
 Symlinks Specify how to deal with symbolic links: follow, copy, copy and force, or skip.
 Leave this option blank if the source is on Windows.
 For all others, leaving it blank is the same as choosing "follow".
 Source Archiving Move source files to a designated directory after completing a transfer.
-The transfer's session details page will display the archive directory's filepath as the After transfer path.
-For more information on session details, see "Transfer Details" on page 43.
-Note: The After transfer path will only be visible in the session details of the Console that initiated the transfer.
-Another Console monitoring the same managed nodes will not have access to the After transfer path.
+The transfer's session details page displays the archive directory's filepath as the After transfer path.
+For more information on session details, see Transfer Details on page 47.
+Note: The After transfer path is only be visible in the session details of the Console that initiated the transfer.
+Another Console monitoring the same managed nodes do not have access to the After transfer path.
 Note: Rerunning the transfer may generate a "No such file or directory" error since the source files were moved to the archive directory.
 Delete empty source subdirectories This option becomes available if you selected Source Archiving.
 Select this option to delete any subdirectory that is emptied by the source archiving.
 Note: Console does not delete the top-most directory in the source path.
-Source Deletion Check the option to delete the transferred files from the source computer.
+Source Deletion Delete the transferred files from the source computer.
+Select Delete empty source subdirectories to remove any empty folders in the source directory.
+Destination Deletion Deletes all files at the destination path.
 Exclude filter Enter file-name pattern Console uses to determine what files to exclude from the transfer.
-You can use the following two symbols in the pattern: : Matchers zero to many characters in a string.
-For example, the .tmp pattern matches .tmp and abcde.tmp. • ?: Matches any one character except a / or . when preceded immediately by a / character.
-For example, the t?p pattern matches tmp, but not temp; and the ?exe pattern matches file.exe but not .exe.file, because the filepath would be /.exe.file.
+You can use the following two symbols in the pattern: • : The wildcard () symbol represents zero to many characters in a string.
+For example, the ".tmp" pattern matches ".tmp" and "abcde.tmp". • ?: The question mark (?) represents any one character.
+For example, the "t?p" pattern matches "tmp" but not "temp".
 Include filter Enter file-name pattern Console uses to determine what files to include in the transfer.
 Only files matching the filter are transferred.
-You can use the following two symbols in the pattern: : Matchers zero to many characters in a string.
-For example, the .tmp pattern matches .tmp and abcde.tmp. • ?: Matches any one character except a / or . when preceded immediately by a / character.
-For example, the t?p pattern matches tmp, but not temp; and the ?exe pattern matches file.exe but not .exe.file.
+You can use the following two symbols in the pattern: • : The wildcard () symbol represents zero to many characters in a string.
+For example, the ".tmp" pattern matches ".tmp" and "abcde.tmp". • ?: The question mark (?) represents any one character.
+For example, the "t?p" pattern matches "tmp" but not "temp".